Black-Photon/old-blog/pages/projects/other.md

 During the 2020 Coronavirus Pandemic, Warwick Game Design did a long-distance Game Jam, in which I decided to join in.
 I created a game where you control the number of cells in your body to fight of infection, and ended up with a game where the bugs and getting to the limits of the game was more fun than the intended gameplay.
 You can find and download it over [here](https://itch.io/jam/wgd-2019-20-games/rate/604650), and wrote a blog post on it over [here](https://black-photon.github.io/programming/cell-assault/)

 ![alt text](https://black-photon.github.io/images/cells-gameplay.png "Gameplay Example")

+## Hacker Hell
+The second Game Jam game of the pandemic, I worked alongside a friend also called Joseph to create a game with the theme Connections, where your comuter has been compromised by hackers, and you need to put up the firewalls to stop them.
+You can find and download it over [here](https://itch.io/jam/wgd-2019-20-games/rate/677595), and wrote a blog post on it over [here](https://black-photon.github.io/programming/hacker-hell/)